SmartBoy84/Emojifier/README.md

-# Archived in favour of a remake in golang
-Everything handled separately here by bash, js, c is unified into one static executable over there!

 ## This was my first ever project in a C* based language so excuse the many errors (e.g., shoving code into header files!)

 # Emojifier